 Chef Britt gets familiar with center-cut, beef back ribs, and prepares them with tons of Tuscan flavor!
 These Tuscan Smoked Beef Ribs couldn't get any easier!

-Yield: 2 racks of beef back ribs (6-9 servings)
+- Two racks of center-cut, beef back beef ribs

 - Allow the seasoning to set onto the ribs, about 10-15 minutes.